Ahmadreza-SY/TCP-CI/Readme.md

 pip install -r requirements.txt
 ```
 ### Ruby Environment
 The tool is tested on Ruby 2.6.6.
-The tool's Ruby dependencies can be installed by running the bundler command in the root of the project:
+The tool's Ruby dependencies can be installed by running the bundler command at the root of the project:
 ```bash
 bundle install
 ```